Government and Elections

 Status of Legislation

 The proposal to eliminate public financing of Presidential campaigns, funded by $3 check-offs on tax returns, and redirect the leftover funds to pediatric research or deficit reduction, was in H.R.
-133, sponsored by Rep. Tom Cole (R) in the 115th Congress, which did not make it out of committee.
+133, sponsored by Rep. Tom Cole in the 115th Congress, which did not make it out of committee.

 Rep. Tom Cole reintroduced the same legislation in the 116th Congress (H.R.
 290).
-The same proposal is also in H.R.
-2234 in the 116th Congress, sponsored by Rep. Rodney Davis (R), which has yet to make it out of committee.
+The same proposal was also in H.R.
+2234 in the 116th Congress, sponsored by Rep. Rodney Davis.

-A similar proposal, which would instead use the leftover funds to purchase protective equipment for healthcare workers, is in S. 3586, sponsored by Sen. Joni Ernst (R) and H.R.
-6500, sponsored by Rep. Mike Gallagher (R) in the 116th Congress.
-Neither bill has yet to make it out of committee.
+A similar proposal, which would instead use the leftover funds to purchase protective equipment for healthcare workers, wa in S. 3586, sponsored by Sen. Joni Ernst and H.R.
+6500, sponsored by Rep. Mike Gallagher in the 116th Congress.

 Increase Campaign Financing Disclosure Requirements